 Your author colour is associated with the changes you make and the comments you add to a document.
 You can change your author colour at any time.

 Choose View > Comments & Changes > Author Colour (from the View menu at the top of your screen), then choose a colour.

 If you have a document open, all your comments and changes in the document switch to the new colour, and any new documents you create using the same author name use the new colour.

 When change tracking is on, you can also click in the review toolbar, then choose an author colour.

-Note: You must add a comment or make a change using the new colour to save it in Pages preferences.
+Note: You must add a comment or make a change using the new colour to save it in Pages settings.
 If you close the document without making any changes, the author colour reverts back to the previous colour.